 We are also funding a project on preventing preterm labour.

 Premature birth: delaying early labour £189,886 grant awarded for a two year research grant.
 Led by Professor Johnson, Imperial College London.

 Research Training Fellowships

 Our Research Training Fellowship scheme is more than 40 years old and we have now funded 173 fellowships at a total value of over £12 million (around £18.5 million in today’s terms).
-The charity is also proud to announce the latest recipients of its Research Training Fellowship programme:
+Our latest Research Training Fellows are carrying out research in the following areas:

 Dr H Dogra, of the Centre for Digestive Diseases and the Centre for Immunology and Infectious Diseases, Blizard Institute, Barts and the London School of Medicine and Dentistry, Queen Mary University, was awarded £156,471 to study the mechanisms of immune modulation by nutrient sensing in the intestinal epithelium.